 Proposed changes:

-Not sure about 854.22: “A station sending a preauthentication frame to the BSSID will not receive a response even if the AP indicated by the BSSID is capable of preauthentication.”

 Change 985.58 as follows:

 Bit 2: Proactive PREP subfield (0 = off, 1 = on).
 The Proactive PREP subfield is of relevance only if the Target Address is the broadcast address (all 1s).
 If equal to 1, every recipient of a PREQ element with Target Address equal to the broadcast address replies with a PREP element.
-If equal to 0, it willrecipients reply only under certain conditions (see 13.10.4.2 (Proactive PREQ mechanism)); it willrecipients do not reply otherwise.
+If equal to 0, it willa recipient replies only under certain conditions (see 13.10.4.2 (Proactive PREQ mechanism)); it will and does not reply otherwise.

 Change 1568.40 as follows: “The AP willdoes not deliver the requested streams at the delivery interval as specified by the non-AP STA in the FMS Request element.”

-Change 1869.22 as follows: “In an infrastructure BSS, the STAs with emergency services association should discard all group addressed frames they receive, as they do not possess the Group Key and will not beso are not able to decrypt group addressed frames.”
+Change 1869.22 as follows: “In an infrastructure BSS, the STAs with emergency services association should discard all group addressed frames they receive, as they do not possess the Group Key and will not betherefore are not able to decrypt group addressed frames.”

-Not sure about 2939.18: “The STA will not transmit Location Track Notification frames when the Normal Report Interval is 0.” (is this about a third-party STA?).
+Change 2939.18 as follows: “The STA willdoes not transmit Location Track Notification frames when the Normal Report Interval is 0.”

 Change 3268.31 as follows: